-Standard/ Interpretation Date issued Effective date Summary of the requirements and assessme not yet ef fective as at 31 by IASB Periods beginning of impact Dece mber 2019 on or after IFRS 17 Insurance Contracts May 2017 1 January 2023 IFRS 17 was issued in May 2017 as replacement for IFRS 4 Insurance Contracts.
-It requires a current measurement model where estimates are re-measured each reporting period.
-Contracts are measured using the building blocks of: • Discounted probability-weighted cash flows • An explicit risk adjustment, and • A contractual service margin ("CSM") representing the unearned profit of the contract which is recognised as revenue over the coverage period.
+/Interpretation Date issued Summary of the requirements and assessment - fective as at 31 by IASB 0 0 of impact Dece ember 2019 on or after IFRS 17 Insurance Contracts May 2017 1 January 2023 IFRS 17 was issued in May 2017 as replacemen for IFRS 4 Insurance Contracts.
+It requires a current measurement model where estimates are re-measured each reporting period Contracts are measured using the building blocks of: • Discounted probability-weighted cash flows • An explicit risk adjustment, and • A contractual service margin ("CSM" representing the unearned profit of the contract which is recognised as revenue over the coverage period.
 The standard allows a choice between recognising changes in discount rates either in the income statement or directly in other comprehensive income.
-The choice is likely to reflect how insurers account for their financial assets under IFRS 9.
+The choice is likely to reflect how insurers account for their financia assets under IFRS 9.
 An optional, simplified premium allocation approach is permitted for the liability for the remaining coverage for short duration contracts, which are often written by non-life insurers.
 There is a modification of the general measurement model called the 'variable fee approach' for certain contracts written by life insurers where policyholders share in the returns from underlying items.
-When applying the variable fee approach the entity's share of the fair value changes of the underlying items is included in the contractual service margin.
+When applying the variable fee approach the entity's share o the fair value changes of the underlying items is included in the contractual service margin.
 The results of insurers using this model are therefore likely to be less volatile than under the general model.
-The new rules will affect the financial statements and key performance indicators of all entities that issue insurance contracts or investment contracts with discretionary participation features.
-The directors do not anticipate that the application of the Standard in the future will have an impact on the financial statements.
+The new rules will affect the financia statements and key performance indicators o all entities that issue insurance contracts o investment contracts with discretionary participation features.
+The directors do no anticipate that the application of the Standard in the future will have an impact on the financia statements.